Geek, gamer, writer, graphic artist. Ced's favorite shows and adventures are those that allow him to enjoy the world from his bedroom.

 - Oharae no Magagami Shizumaru: (大祓禍神閑丸) Hisame Shizumaru’s sword in Samurai Showdown III.
 The name, rather arrogantly, means Shizumaru’s Purge.

 - Power Rangers Swords: The Power Rangers series featured many swords.
-Their names ranged from the simple to the exotic.
+Their names ranged from the simplistic to the exotic.

 - Protector of Yamato: Steel Tiger and Sukehiro.
 The twin katanas of Yagyu Jubei in SNK’s Samurai Showdown series.